AndBible/docs-wiki/FAQ.md

 Your ideas and comments (negative ones too) are welcome, but unfortunately we can't always please everyone with our design choices.
-We try to make And Bible as good as we can, but user experience is subjective and varies from person to person.
+We try to make And Bible as good as we can, but user experience is subjective and varies from person to person, so there will always be some people that don't like some choices that we make.